jasonmit/ember-open-browser/README.md

 [![npm Version][npm-badge]][npm]

-A tiny addon that opens an ember-cli application, using the systems default web browser, after a initial build via `ember serve`.
+A small addon that opens an ember-cli application, using the systems default web browser, after an initial build via `ember s`.

-The addon is heavily inspired by `create-react-app` and parts have been lifted from `create-react-app` - such as the ability to reuse opened tabs on OSX ([licensed separately under BSD](https://github.com/jasonmit/ember-open-browser/blob/master/open-browser/LICENSE.md)).
+This is only made possible by prior work within `create-react-app`.

 ## Installation

 * `ember install ember-open-browser`

-## Overriding Browser
+## Overriding Default Browser

+Open browser using firefox instead of the system default:
 `BROWSER=firefox ember s`

+Temporarily disable addon:
+`BROWSER=none ember s`

 ## Overriding the URI